playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 }
 ---

 Dimensions are weird.
-While most web apps seem to focus on the `x` and `y` axis, representing a 2D plane that the user interacts with, there's actually a `z` axis that's often ignored.
+While most web apps seem to focus on the `x` and `y` axis, representing a 2D plane that the user interacts with, there's actually a `z`-axis that's often ignored.
 Some browsers, such as [Microsoft Edge, even provide a way to see a website blown up into a 3D view](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/3d-view/):

 ![A view of Google in Microsoft Edge's 3D View debugger mode](./google_3d_view.png)

-While this is cool, by introducing a third dimension to our webpages, we introduces the ability for elements to overlap with one another.
+While this is cool, by introducing a third dimension to our web pages, we introduce the ability for elements to overlap with one another.
 Managing overlapping issues using CSS is _tricky_.

-Sure, you have [`z-index`](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index), which many claim is an easy way to manage an element's `z` axis, but it seems so brittle and inconsistent!
+Sure, you have a [`z-index`](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index), which many claim is an easy way to manage an element's `z` axis, but it seems so brittle and inconsistent!

 > This article doesn't expect you to have pre-existing `z-index` knowledge.
 If you're being sent this article to learn how `z-index` works, you're in the right place.